MlWoo/PyTorch-benchmark/README.md

 Refer to [Intel version](https://github.com/intel/pytorch/tree/icc).
 It is important to warn you that the branch is __icc__.

 ## Benchmarking data
-Note: Part of optimization from Intel has been merged into offical version.
+Note: Part of optimization from Intel has been merged into official version.
 The reference data is outdated.

 Unit:(ms)

 |PyTorch version|compiler |AVX512 support| CPU platform | result | speedUp |